Placeholder-Software/Crowds/docs/Reference/MonoBehaviours/Steering/SteerForTargetSpeed.md

 ![EntityIdentity Inspector](../../../../images/SteerForTargetSpeedInspector.png)

+#### Name

+The unique ID of this steering action.
+Used to identify this instance in scripts.

 #### Weight

-The Weight of this steering behaviour in the weighted average with all other steering behaviours.
+The importance of this action relative to other steering actions.

 #### Speed Type